 Center for Writing and Tutoring Resources

-An integral part of the Academic Success Program, the Center for Writing and Tutoring Resources is a free service for all undergraduate students at Lebanon Valley College.
+An integral part of academic affairs, the Center for Writing and Tutoring Resources is a free service for all LVC undergraduates.
 Peer Tutors, successful students themselves, are dedicated to helping students understand course material and study more effectively.
 Tutors help students identify problem areas and explore solutions.
-Available in most subject areas, Peer Tutors assist students one-on-one, in small groups, called Study Pods or in larger groups for exam review sessions.
+Available in most subject areas, Peer Tutors assist students one-on-one, in small groups, called Study Pods.
 This offers students the opportunity to improve their academic performance and to succeed.
 Peer Tutors are committed to providing exceptional service in a professional and timely manner.
 Once a student submits a tutor request, a Peer Tutor will contact the student, usually within 48 hours.
-For more information about the Center for Writing and Tutoring Resources, please visit www.lvc.edu/peer-tutoring/index.aspx or contact the coordinator of the Center for Writing and Tutoring Resources at firstname.lastname@example.org.
+Visit www.lvc.edu/offices-directories/center-for-writing-tutoring-resources for more information or contact the director at firstname.lastname@example.org.

 The Center for Career Development engages students to become active participants in developing and implementing their career plans and graduate/professional school pursuits.
 From freshman and sophomore students who are exploring majors or gathering information about potential careers, to juniors and seniors looking for experience and planning to transition into the world of work or graduate school, the Center for Career Development provides students with resources and guidance to prepare for life beyond Lebanon Valley College.